Daniyal1Hazari/terraform-static-website/README.md

-# Trade-offs and design decisions Considered
+# Trade-offs and Design Decisions Considered

 Used EC2 as it is Simpler and cost-effective setup.
 Deployed NGINX static website as it is Lightweight.